iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 	<li>The [bps_directory] shortcode to customize the BuddyPress Members directory, or to build additional member directories</li>
 </ul>

 Each search form has a <em>target directory</em>.
-When you run a search, the form’s target directory is filtered, i.e. it is searched and also used to show the search results.
+When you run a search, the form’s target directory is searched and is also used to show the search results.

 = Build a search form =